 - Amending the definition of primary care services to include claims submitted by Electing Teaching Amendment (ETA) hospitals and exclude claims submitted by SNFs when the claim contains the place-of-service 31 modifier.

-To learn more, see Details for CY 2016 Revisions to Payment Policies Under PFS.
+To learn more, refer to Details for CY 2016 Revisions to Payment Policies Under PFS.

-To learn more, see Details for Proposed CY 2016 Revisions to Payment Policies Under PFS.
+To learn more, refer to Details for Proposed CY 2016 Revisions to Payment Policies Under PFS.